-Please see our TCFD Product reports for any Fund-specific risk management processes.
+Please see our TCFD Product report for risk management processes specific to Tritax Big Box REIT plc.

 Risk Identification and Monitoring

 We identify and assess asset-level climate-related issues at a Fund level, and we describe our approach to this in the TCFD Product reports.
 Occupier engagement plays a key role in identifying asset-level transition risks as occupiers operate the assets we invest in through our Funds, and therefore drive the greenhouse gas (GHG) emissions of each asset.